What Happens If You Drink 100% Pure Water? Is Pure Water Bad for You?

 Water with nothing in it, in massive quantities, can disrupt this very fine balance.
 If only pure water is taken, the body will lose electrolytes at a higher rate.

 But don't take it just from me.
 The World Health Organization has also stated that minerals in drinking water play a role in overall health.
-Although food is the largest provider of nutrients required, water can also chip in.
+Although food is the largest source of required nutrients, water can also chip in.

-That is, water also provides a constant amount of trace minerals, which enable an individual to live healthily.
+That is, water also provides a consistent amount of trace minerals, which enable an individual to live a healthy life.

 Long-term use of mineral-free water may impact individuals with health problems.
 If you have heart disease-related traits such as coronary artery disease or colon and rectal cancer, it's better to be safe than sorry.